xapax/security/privilege_escalation_windows.md

 findstr /si password *.txt | *.xml | *.ini findstr /si pass *.txt | *.xml | *.ini

+#Find all those strings in config files.
 dir /s *pass* == *cred* == *vnc* == *.config*

+# Find all pass in all files.
+findstr /spin "password" *.*
+findstr /spin "password" *.*
 ```

 Thse are common files to find them in.
 They might be base64-encoded.
 So look out for that.